Thanks to support from COGS, we’re excited to offer our community four overnight Te Reo Wānanga

 Cost:

 The course fees have been generously funded by COGS.
-The only cost to attendees is your accommodation for each overnight stay at Te Koawa Lodge and you must pre-pay this to secure spot - $20/adult and $10/child.
+The only cost to attendees is your accommodation for each overnight stay at Te Koawa Lodge and you must pre-pay this to secure spot - $28/adult and $10/child + a booking fee.

 Why an overnight wānanga?